Switch to Digit Insurance

 People with diabetes can sign up for Zumba and other fitness classes, which can help them meet their fitness and exercise goals.
 Zumba is a type of fitness program that combines aerobic and dance movements and is efficient for a fast-paced workout.

-According to a few studies, women having type 2 diabetes have shown more interest in exercising after participating in Zumba classes.
-By doing it, one could also show improvements in his/her aerobic fitness and could lose weight.
+According to a few studies, women with type 2 diabetes have shown more interest in exercising after participating in Zumba classes.
+By doing it, one can also improve their aerobic fitness and lose weight.

 5. Joining Team Sports